Dentists

 Once you are registered, you will receive a carte Vitale used to claim reimbursement for most medical appointments.

-According to the OECD database, the number of dentists in France has been steadily increasing in recent years.
-Currently, there are well over 42,000 practicing dentists across the country.
+Currently, there are almost 45,000 practicing dentists across the country.
 In terms of population density, this is more dentists than in the United States (US), United Kingdom (UK), or Australia, but fewer than in most other European Union (EU) countries.

 Dentist and assistant working on patient in dentist chair